Plumbing those unknown unknowns

 As a critical reader of speculative fiction (especially sci-fi), I see the futures we imagine as a way to better understand where we are right now.
 Possible futures are the mirror we hold up to scrutinize the present moment, or a way to talk about what is otherwise difficult to discuss.

-Stuff I've done
+Some stuff I've done

 Some publications, academic and otherwise.